-ADHD Assessment Tool: A Scientifically-Validated Protocol and Report
+Creyos ADHD Assessment: A Clinical Protocol and Automated Report

-With greater awareness of attention deficit hyperactivity disorder (ADHD) among the public, clinicians face more requests from patients for ADHD testing.
+With greater public awareness of attention deficit hyperactivity disorder (ADHD), clinicians face more requests from patients for ADHD testing.
 Widespread awareness, open conversations, and reduced stigma are all positives.
 But more people may be self-diagnosing ADHD, based on symptoms they learn about online.

-So the pressure comes back to healthcare providers to offer clarity and accuracy around diagnosis.
-With a lot of subjective information out there, clinicians have an opportunity to use objective measures to give patients clear answers about their cognition and an appropriate path for treatment or referrals.
+So the pressure is on healthcare providers to offer confident, efficient, and accurate diagnosis.
+With a lot of subjective information out there, clinicians have an opportunity to use objective measures to give patients clear answers about the nature of their symptoms, evaluate their cognitive performance and mental health, and identify a treatment or referral plan.

-To meet the challenges of this rising demand, Creyos created a specific ADHD Assessment Tool and Report, being made available right in the Creyos Health platform.
+To meet the challenges of this rising demand, Creyos created a specific ADHD Assessment and Report, available right in the Creyos Health platform.

-This report improves patient experiences and outcomes, while offering healthcare professionals the confidence that comes with a protocol that is:
+This report improves patient experiences and outcomes, while offering healthcare professionals the confidence that comes with a screening tool that is:

-• A set of objective measurements that complement subjective questionnaires
+- A set of objective measurements that complement subjective questionnaires and clinical interview

-In this article, we’ll address ADHD diagnostic criteria, scientific foundation, scores, score interpretation, and a step-by-step guide for administering the Creyos Health ADHD Assessment Tool and Report.
+In this article, we’ll address ADHD diagnostic criteria, scientific foundation, rating scales, score interpretation, and a step-by-step guide for administering the Creyos Health ADHD Assessment Tool and Report.

 Please note: The Creyos ADHD Clinical Protocol and Report is not a standalone diagnostic tool.
 As with other Creyos Health assessments, any conclusions drawn from the Creyos ADHD Clinical Report should be paired with clinical interviews and observations, other mental health examinations or assessments administered, and other evaluations of the patient and/or the patient's family history.